dmbarbour/glas/docs/GlasDesign.md

 Glas does not have a built-in type system.
 Runtime type errors simply cause evaluation to fail.
 However, many Glas language modules will support syntax to express programmer assumptions or static assertions.
 These can be checked when the module compiles, or embedded as program annotations for later verification.
 Redundant checks are mitigated by memoization.

-## Application Models

-### Language Modules
+## Language Modules

 Language modules have a module name of form `language-(ext)`, binding to files with extension `.(ext)`.
 For example, module `language-g` would be used to process file `foo.g`.
 The language module must compile to a record value of form `(compile:Program, ...)`.
-The compile program will apply to the file binary to produce a Glas value.
-Other record fields can provide linters, decompiler, code completion support, [language server](https://en.wikipedia.org/wiki/Language_Server_Protocol) support, REPL support, documentation, etc. for the language.

-The compile program must have arity 1--1, and has a limited effects API to guarantee deterministic compilation based on source and state of other modules.
-A relevant assumption is that dependencies between modules are acyclic (forming a directed acyclic graph).
-Effects API:
+Other than 'compile', language modules might define functions for linting, code completion, repl, decompiler, documentation, interactive tutorials, etc..

+The compile program must be 1--1 arity.
+Input is usually a file binary (excepting files with multiple extensions), and output is the compiled value.
+Compile-time effects are limited to loading modules and logging messages:

 * **load:ModuleID** - Response is compiled value for the indicated module, or the request may fail.
 Currently, modules are usually identified by strings (a list of bytes) such as `"foo"`, eliding file extension.
-We search for the named module locally then fallback to `GLAS_PATH`.
+We search for the named module locally (relative to current file) then fallback to `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failures may occur due to missing modules, ambiguous names (e.g. if we have both `foo.g0` and subdirectory `foo/`), detection of dependency cyles, failure of a compiler function, etc. A compiler can continue in presence of most load failures.
-The cause of failure is not visible to the client module but should be visible to developers, e.g. via log.
+Load failure may occur due to missing modules, ambiguous module names, detection of cyclic dependencies, unhandled language extensions, a failed compile, etc..
+The cause of load failure can be logged for programmers to see, but is not visible to the compile program.

-*Note:* To support bootstrap, a compile function for a Forth-like [language-g0](GlasZero.md) is built into the Glas command line interface.
-A language-g0 module should be defined using the g0 language.
+To support bootstrap, a compile function for a Forth-like [language-g0](GlasZero.md) is built into the Glas command line interface.
+The language-g0 module should ultimately be defined using the g0 language.

-### Data Printer
+### Useful Languages

-To support reproducible extraction of useful binaries from the module system, we might introduce a verb `glas print Value with Printer`, where Value and Printer are dotted path references into the module system.
-The printer should reference a program with arity 1--0 (receiving the value) and limited access to effects to guarantee determinism.
-Proposed effects API:

-* **write:Binary** - Write binary data (a list of bytes) to stdout.
-Response is unit.
-Fails if argument is not a binary.
-* **log:Message** - Arbitrary log message for debugging or progress.
-Will usually be pretty-printed to stderr.

-It is possible that a printer will fail partway through the job.
-In that case, we'll still print the stream to that point, then halt with a non-zero error code.
+First, developing a few data-entry languages early on could be very convenient.
+For example, we could support `.txt` files that verify unicode input, remove the byte order mark, and convert to UTF-8 if needed.
+We could support JSON, MsgPack, Cap'n Proto, or SQLite files for structured data entry.

+For programming languages, we could develop something more Lisp-like, and also develop a good procedural language that compiles into multi-step [applications](GlasApps.md).

-### Automated Testing
+## Automated Testing

-Static assertions when compiling modules are very useful for automated testing.
+Static assertions when compiling modules are useful for automated testing.
 However, build-time is deterministic and under pressure to resolve swiftly.
 This leaves an open niche for long-running or non-deterministic tests, such as overnight fuzz-testing.

-To support this, we might express tests as arity 0--Any Glas programs with access to 'fork' effect to represent non-deterministic choice and search for failing tests.
-Additionally, tests could include an output log for progress and debugging.
-Viable effects API:
+Use of a non-deterministic 'fork' effect would be useful for testing:

 * **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' bitstring.
-In context of testing, this response should not be far or random, but rather guided by heuristics, memory, and program analysis to search for failing tests.
+In context of testing, the choice doesn't need to be fair or random.
+It can be guided by heuristics, memory, and program analysis to search for failing test cases.
-* **log:Message** - Response is unit.
-Write an arbitrary message to support debugging of tests.

-We might develop a command line verb, `glas test ...` to automate running of tests.
+A test might be represented as a 0--0 arity program that is pass/fail.
+In addition to fork, a 'log' effect would be useful for generating messages to support debugging.

-### User Applications
+## Glas Applications

-This is the subject of the [Glas Apps](GlasApps.md) document.
-Intriguingly, concurrency can be modeled by a non-deterministic transactional loop without need for explicit multi-threading effects.
+This is a big discussion of its own.
+See the [Glas Applications](GlasApps.md) document.

 ## Performance